The NVIDIA® BlueField®-2 DPU provides management interfaces to the BMC and the BlueField device.

 BlueField Retrieving Data From BMC Via IPMB

-BlueField has 2 IPMB modes.
-It can be used as a responder but also as a requester.
+The BMC has 2 IPMB modes.
+It can be used as a requester or responder.

-When used as a responder, the BlueField receives IPMB request messages from the BMC on SMBus 2.
-It then, processes the message and sends a response back to the BMC.
-In this case, the BlueField needs to load the ipmb_dev_int driver.
+When used as a responder, the BMC receives IPMB request messages from the BlueField on SMBus 0.
+It then processes the message and sends a response back to the BlueField.

-Both modes are enabled automatically at boot time on Yocto.
+Both modes are enabled automatically at boot time.